Most companies are busy.

 PE-backed group

 A PE-backed group had acquired four companies and was running them all separately.
-The overhead was too high.
-The goal: consolidate the support functions without breaking what was working, and without losing the people who made it work.
+Overhead was too high.
+I helped them consolidate the support functions without breaking what was working, or losing the people who made it work.

 -18%